Jump To Section

 - Obligation dilemmas: Make your character choose between competing obligations.
 This often works well in family dramas.
 Think of Shakespeare’s Romeo and Juliet, in which Juliet must decide whether or not to remain loyal to Romeo after he kills her family member Mercutio.
-In Sophie’s Choice by William Styron, Sophie’s backstory involves a grave ethical dilemma: When she was a prisoner in a Polish concentration camp, she was forced to choose one of her children to live, while the other was left to perish.
+In Sophie’s Choice by William Styron, Sophie’s backstory involves a grave ethical dilemma: When she was a prisoner in a concentration camp in Poland, she was forced to choose one of her children to live, while the other was left to perish.
 This haunts her even as she attempts to rebuild her life in Brooklyn.
 You can create your own conflicts with moral obligations.

 - Prohibition dilemmas: These dilemmas involve characters who are expressly forbidden from doing a certain action but have reason to disobey their orders.
 In J.R.R.
 Tolkien’s The Lord of the Rings, Frodo Baggins is specifically warned by Gandalf about the danger of wearing the ring of power.
 The effect it has on its wearer is too powerful.
 Despite this, Frodo must occasionally wear the ring to become invisible, and its power begins to seize him.
 Other famous characters who experience prohibition dilemmas include Harry Potter, Aladdin, and Jaime Lannister in Game of Thrones.